-Memoir is biography, but it’s not your life story.
-And it can involve journalism, and other hybrid writing styles, but the memoir aspect is the true, personal story that you’re sharing.
+Memoir is autobiography (your story about yourself), but it’s not your life story.
+And it can involve journalism, biography (someone else’s story) and other hybrid writing styles, but the memoir aspect is the true, personal story that you’re sharing.

 Here’s an example: